krsubham48/bank-telemarketing/README.md

 ## Instructions to Run

 First, clone this repository in your local computer.
-Then open the terminal or enviornment in which Python3 exists.
+Open the terminal or enviornment in which Python3 exists.
 Type the following command while inside the prompt window: ``pip3 install -r /path/to/requirements.txt``
 This will install all the libraries needed to run this project.
 Now, type `jupyter notebook` in the command window and browse to the `complete.ipynb` file.
 Click on the file to open and now run each cell to observe and experiment with the outputs